Waris Dirie: Modeling success

+FGM activism and authorship

-In 1997, at the height of her modeling career, Dirie spoke for the first time with Laura Ziv of the women's magazine Marie Claire about the female genital mutilation (FGM) that she had undergone as a child, at the age of five along with her two sisters.
+After experiencing painful menstruation, Dirie sought the advice of several doctors, but she declined to speak about the female genital mutilation that she had endured as a child.
+She eventually saw a doctor to have her vulva reopened.
+From that point, she no longer found menstruation or urination painful.
+She described the change as a "new freedom".
+In 1997, at the height of her modeling career, Dirie spoke for the first time with Laura Ziv of the women's magazine Marie Claire about the FGM that she had undergone as a child, at the age of five along with her two sisters.
 That same year, Dirie became a UN envoy for the abolition of FGM.
 She later paid her mother a visit in her native Somalia.
+She instructed her mother to intervene if anyone she knew were to undergo FGM, and her mother eventually asked for her forgiveness for subjecting her to the treatment.

 In 1998, Dirie coauthored her first book along with nonfiction author Cathleen Miller: Desert Flower, an autobiography that went on to become an international bestseller.
 Over 11 million copies have been sold worldwide to date, 3 million in Germany alone.
 She later released other successful books including Desert Dawn, Letter to My Mother and Desert Children, the latter of which was launched in tandem with a European campaign against FGM.

-In 2002, Dirie founded the Desert Flower Foundation in Vienna.
+Dirie published her second autobiography, Desert Dawn, in 2002, four years after her first.
+The same year, she founded the Desert Flower Foundation in Vienna.
 The foundation collects money to raise awareness about the worldwide problem of FGM and to help those affected.
 In the same year, she received the Corine Literature Prize.